 Modern atomic clocks typically measure time by observing the regular changing of energy levels in cesium atoms.
 This change is so well documented that the time this takes is literally the definition of a second.
 However, even clocks using this method have a flaw.
 The electron movement in a cesium atom has a speed limit that caps the maximum possible accuracy of the clocks.

-The clock is so accurate that of every 10 quintillion ticks only 3.5 would be inaccurate.
-For scale, the universe is not 10 quintillion seconds old yet, making this clock accurate over more than the life of an entire cosmos.
+The clock is so accurate that for every ten quintillion ticks only 3.5 would be inaccurate.
+For scale, the universe is not ten quintillion seconds old yet, making this clock reliable over more than the life of the entire cosmos.